-Lab, X-ray and other diagnostic tests You pay Tests, such as: PPO: 10% of the Plan allowance (No Blood tests deductible) • Urinalysis Non-PPO: 30% of the Plan allowance and any Non-routine pap tests difference between our allowance and the billed amount • Pathology Note: If come DBO group descent of the pro- • X-rays Note: If your PPO provider uses a non-PPO lab or radiologist, we will pay non-PPO Non-routine Mammograms benefits for any lab and X-ray charges.
-CAT Scans/MRI • Ultrasound Electrocardiogram and EEG Note: We cover lab, X-ray and other diagnostic tests ( also see Preventive care, adult ) related to one routine physical exam and one routine gynecologic exam for women age 18 and older, per calendar year.
+Lab, X-ray and other diagnostic tests You pay Tests, such as: PPO: 10% of the Plan allowance (No deductible) Blood tests • Urinalysis Non-PPO: 30% of the Plan allowance and any Non-routine pap tests difference between our allowance and the billed amount • Pathology Note: If your PPO provider uses a non-PPO • X-rays lab or radiologist, we will pay non-PPO Non-routine Mammograms benefits for any lab and X-ray charges.
+CAT Scans/MRI Ultrasound Electrocardiogram and EEG Note: We cover lab, X-ray and other diagnostic tests (also see Preventive care, adult) related to one routine physical exam and one routine gynecologic exam for women age 18 and older, per calendar year.
 Non-routine or more extensive tests as determined by the Plan are not covered under this benefit.
-Preventive care, adult Cancer screenings, including: PPO: Nothing (No deductible) • Fecal occult blood test for members age 40 and older Non-PPO: 30% of the Plan allowance and any • Prostate Specific Antigen (PSA test) - one annually for men age 40 and older difference between our allowance and the billed amount Routine pap test • Sigmoidoscopy, screening - every five years starting at age 50 PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Routine screenings, limited to: PPO: 10% of the Plan allowance for other Total blood cholesterol services (No deductible) Chlamydial infections Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Routine mammogram - covered for women age 35 and older, as follows: PPO: Nothing (No deductible) • From age 35 through 39, one during this five year period Non-PPO: 30% of the Plan allowance and a difference between our allowance and the billed amount • From age 40 through 64, one every calendar year
+Preventive care, adult Cancer screenings, including: PPO: Nothing (No deductible) • Fecal occult blood test for members age 40 and older Non-PPO: 30% of the Plan allowance and any Routine Prostate Specific Antigen (PSA) test - one annually for men age 40 and older difference between our allowance and the billed amount Routine pap test • Sigmoidoscopy, screening - every five years starting at age 50 PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Routine screenings, limited to: PPO: 10% of the Plan allowance for other Total blood cholesterol services (No deductible) • Chlamydial infections Non-PPO: 30% of the Plan allowance and a difference between our allowance and the billed amount Routine mammogram - covered for women age 35 and older, as follows: PPO: Nothing (No deductible) • From age 35 through 39, one during this five year period Non-PPO: 30% of the Plan allowance and any difference between our allowance and the From age 40 through 64, one every calendar year billed amount At age 65 and older, one every two consecutive calendar years